The Bounty (1984 film): Release

 The Bounty was screened out of competition as the closing film at the 1984 Cannes Film Festival on 23 May.
 It was released in the United States by Orion Pictures on 4 May 1984 and in the United Kingdom on 5 October 1984 by Thorn EMI Screen Entertainment.

-Upon theatrical release in the U.K., the film received a 15 certificate rating.
+Upon theatrical release in the UK, the film received a 15 certificate rating.

 Home media

-The Bounty was released in the U.S. in 1984 and again in 1994 on the LaserDisc format.
+The Bounty was released in the US in 1984 and again in 1994 on the LaserDisc format.

-The film was released as a special-edition DVD in the United Kingdom in March 2002 by Sanctuary with five extra features, including separate audio commentaries, first by the director Roger Donaldson, producer Bernie Williams and production designer John Graysmarkand and solo commentary by maritime historian Stephen Walters, a fifty-two-minute 'making of' documentary narrated by Edward Fox, The Bounty on Film discussing the various Bounty films, original theatrical trailer and booklet.
+The film was released as a special-edition DVD in the United Kingdom in March 2002 by Sanctuary with five extra features, including separate audio commentaries, first by the director Roger Donaldson, producer Bernie Williams and production designer John Graysmark and solo commentary by maritime historian Stephen Walters, a fifty-two-minute 'making of' documentary narrated by Edward Fox, The Bounty on Film discussing the various Bounty films, original theatrical trailer and booklet.
 In the United States Twilight Time released a limited-edition Blu-ray on 10 March 2015 with little in terms of bonus material; however, it features an isolated score track by Vangelis.
 A special-edition DVD and Blu-ray with the same special features as the 2002 issue was released in Australia by Via Vision Entertainment on 5 December 2018.

-On 2 January 2019 a Blu-ray was issued in the U.S. and Canada by Kino Lorber Studio Classic with the commentary tracks, Original theatrical trailer and image gallery.
+On 2 January 2019 a Blu-ray was issued in the US and Canada by Kino Lorber Studio Classic with the commentary tracks, Original theatrical trailer and image gallery.
+Australian label Imprint released a 2-disc Blu-ray box set on 28 June 2023, with a new 4K scan of the negative.
+Some of the special features included are a new 90-minute featurette of cast and crew interviews, new interview with director Roger Donaldson, new featurette of the score by Vangelis and two archive documentaries titled 'A Fated Ship' surrounding the construction of "The Bounty" replica and 'In Bligh's Wake' charting the voyage of the replica from New Zealand.

-Differences from earlier versions

-The first version, an Australian silent film, The Mutiny of the Bounty, was made in 1916.
-The second, In the Wake of the Bounty (1933) was another Australian production, starring Errol Flynn in his film debut, portraying Fletcher Christian.

-The third and most famous version, Mutiny on the Bounty (1935), starred Charles Laughton, Clark Gable and Franchot Tone.
-The fourth, a remake of the third film, released in 1962, starred Marlon Brando, Trevor Howard and Richard Harris.